RM35/Advent-of-Code-2022/twentyfour/README.md

-- BFS from start to end. change the cost each time depending on the blizzard locs.
+- BFS from start to end. change the cost each time depending on the blizzard locs.?
+- This probably won't work, try D*?